ecmsecure/ecm-website/index.md

     title: focus on developing your blockchain idea not painful infrastructure
     subtitle: >-
-      Quick start with an enterprise-grade, private blockchain cluster and REST API to start tracking your digital assets immediately.
+      Quick start with an enterprise-grade, private blockchain cluster and REST API ready to track your digital assets immediately.
     features:
       - title: Encryption
         image: images/encryption-static.png